In case you haven’t heard, Larry is dying. Say a prayer for him, or something.

 Does this have anything to do with Larry’s faith?
 Of course it does.
 It is impossible to imagine a king who does not serve the King of Kings.
 Or rather, if we imagine one, we find ourselves looking for other words, pejorative ones—like “dictator.”
 What were Hitler and Stalin, but godless kings?

 Since I’ve already violated my daughter’s privacy, I’ll tell another story.
-The other day we were driving down 14th Street and Sibyl was looking out the window.
+The other day we were driving down 14th Street and she was looking out the window.
 Suddenly, from out of nowhere, I hear: “It says, ‘Christ is the answer.’
 What is Christ?”
 She made it rhyme with “fist.”

 Actually, there are few things that would please me more than seeing my daughter become a Christian.
 If only because it would mean she was not a worshiper of Beyonce, or something worse.
 I know all too well, however, that it is not in my power to raise her as one.